carroarmato0/puppet-jjb/README.md

 # puppet-jjb
-Puppet module for the OpenStack Jenkin-Job-Builder
+Puppet module for the OpenStack Jenkins-Job-Builder

 Link to the project: http://docs.openstack.org/infra/jenkins-job-builder/